BatteryJuicy/operating-systems/README.md

 4. Run the command
     ```bash
+    ./<executable name>
+    ```
+    For example in assignment 1:
+    ```bash
     ./hy345sh.out
     ```
-    or double click the executable on the folder.
+    or double click the executable on the folder (Although in some cases the program could immidiately terminate after it's finished so this is not recomended).

 ### Optional
 To delete the files make created run
    ```bash
    make clean
    ```